Why students need to give feedback

 Student feedback is an important part of this process.
 Your feedback also provides us with ideas and incentives to make further improvements in what we do for you.

-Among the ways that students provide feedback is through evaluations of courses, teaching and tutoring, the broader-scale surveys of learning and teaching that a sample of students is asked to complete each year, and student submissions to department reviews and programme reviews.
+Among the ways that students provide feedback is through evaluations of courses, teaching and tutoring, the broader-scale surveys of learning and teaching that a sample of students is asked to complete each year, and student submissions to academic unit reviews and programme reviews.

-See 'Student Voice' in the Learning and Teaching: Quality Enhancement and Assurance Framework.
+See 'Student Voice' on p.22 of the Learning and Teaching Quality Enhancement and Assurance Framework.